 - A visitation schedule, if appropriate, so that the parent(s) may spend time with the child.

-Once a Permanent Guardianship is granted, a parent MAY NOT petition the Court to change or terminate the permanent guardianship.
+Once a Permanent Guardianship is granted, a parent MAY NOT petition the Court to rescind (end) the permanent guardianship.
+A parent may petition to modify a permanent guardianship order as to contact, visitation, or sharing of information.

-In addition, the child will continue to have the right to inherit from his/her parent(s) and the parent(s) will continue to have the right to inherit from the child.
-If the Permanent Guardian wishes to have the child inherit from him/her, then the Permanent Guardian must state that desire in a will.
+In addition, the child will continue to have the right to inherit from his or her parent(s) and the parent(s) will continue to have the right to inherit from the child.
+If the Permanent Guardian wishes to have the child inherit from him or her, then the Permanent Guardian must state that desire in a will.
 For more information on wills and inheritance rights, you should talk to an attorney.
 Wills and inheritance rights are not handled in Family Court.

 The parent(s) may have to continue to provide financial support to the child.
 In other words, the parents may be required to pay child support to the guardian.